 I also use a CRM system to standardize and manage my email marketing and Facebook Groups, and Paperform allows me to get them all in those places at once with a heap of useful integrations.

-Clients also submit their body compositions and before and after pictures via my Paperform forms, which automatically integrate with Google Drive and goes into organised folders with the right timestamps."
+Clients also submit their body compositions and before and after pictures via my Paperform forms, which automatically integrate with Google Drive and go into organised folders with the right timestamps."

-Try to come up with a realistic goal to begin with - whether that’s ‘I’m going to create a content piece once a week’ or ‘I’ll share 3 posts on Facebook per week.’
-The key is consistency - if you try to do too much from the very beginning, you’ll get overwhelmed and burn out.
-Invest in a project management software and automation tools to help you manage your time, create deadlines that you’ll stick to and post with intention.”
+If you try to do too much from the very beginning, you’ll get overwhelmed and burn out.
+Invest in project management software and automation tools to help you manage your time, create deadlines that you’ll stick to and post with intention.”

-Read our ultimate guide on the best tools for creating eye-catching social media posts fast.
+📚 Read our ultimate guide on the best tools to create eye-catching social media posts.

-As Alan stresses, success in this space largely comes down to a 3 key things: Being passionate about your particular purpose, focusing on delivering amazing results for every client and thinking strategically about scaling your services with the right tools.
+As Alan stresses, success in this space largely comes down to 3 key things:

-If you're ready to get going, there's no tool better than Paperform to get you started.
-Whether you're looking to build a sign up form, a lead-capturing landing page or an onboarding form like Alan's that can be integrated with over 1000 apps, Paperform can get you there.
+There's no tool better than Paperform to get you started.
+Whether you're looking to build a signup form, a lead-capturing landing page or an onboarding form like Alan's that can be integrated with over 3,000 apps, Paperform can get you there.